Codium-ai/pr-agent/docs/docs/installation/bitbucket.md

 Note that comments on a PR are not supported in Bitbucket Pipeline.

-## Run using CodiumAI-hosted Bitbucket app
+## Run using CodiumAI-hosted Bitbucket app 💎

-Please contact [support@codium.ai](mailto:support@codium.ai) or visit [CodiumAI pricing page](https://www.codium.ai/pricing/) if you're interested in a hosted BitBucket app solution that provides full functionality including PR reviews and comment handling.
+Please contact visit [PR-Agent pro](https://www.codium.ai/pricing/) if you're interested in a hosted BitBucket app solution that provides full functionality including PR reviews and comment handling.
 It's based on the [bitbucket_app.py](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/git_providers/bitbucket_provider.py) implementation.

 ## Bitbucket Server and Data Center